luizasabreu/flask_graphs_challenge/README.md

 pytest test/
 ```

-The example test given in the instructions can be running using:
+The example test given in the instructions can be run using:
 ```sh
 pythton example.py
 ```